famma-ai/mcp-auth/README.md

 # Famma AI - MCP Auth

-SDK for building OAuth-protected Remote MCP servers on Cloudflare Workers with pluggable auth adapters (Supabase included).
+SDK for building OAuth-protected Remote MCP servers on Cloudflare Workers with pluggable auth adapters (Supabase already implemented).

 ## Who is this for?